Probate a Will in Tennessee

 The process of administering an estate of a person who is deceased is a complex legal process involving many steps and procedures that must be completed.
 Probate procedures are defined in Tennessee law and include time limitations which must be strictly adhered to, unless extended by order of the court.
 Because of the high degree of legal complexity it is required that the Personal Representative be represented by an attorney licensed to practice law in Tennessee.
 You are required to retain an attorney who specializes in probate, but it is advisable to engage a lawyer who is experienced in probate and estate law.

 There are different types of probate and many other issues involved in the process of supervision and management of the property and debts of a person who is deceased.
-The attorneys of Purple Law Firm have over 29 years experience in probate law and estate administration in Tennessee.
+The attorneys of Purple Law Firm practicing probate law and estate administration in Tennessee.
 If you are the named Executor of a Last Will and Testament contact our lawyers in order to proceed with probate or administration of the decedent’s estate.